Monet Water Lilies Art Lesson For Kids

 Discuss and analyze his work with children.
 One of the things children find most interesting is the sheer size of some of his paintings.
 This website shows images of him standing with his Water Lily Paintings.

-Step 1: Fill White Paper With Bleeding Tissue Paper
+Step 1: Fill The White Paper With Bleeding Tissue Paper

-To do this, you will put a 1″ x 1″ square of tissue paper on a piece of paper and paint the glue water mixture over it.
-Keep repeating this and overlapping different colors until the whole paper is full.
+To do this, you will put a 1″ x 1″ square of tissue paper on a piece of paper and paint the glue-water mixture over it.
+Keep repeating this and overlapping different colors until the paper is completely covered.

 It can be difficult for kids to keep the paper completely flat, but encourage them to dab, dab, stroke, stroke over the paper and leave it once it is on.
 We talk more about painting with bleeding tissue paper here.

-The tissue paper collage will probably be pretty wet and will take a while to dry.
+The tissue paper collage will probably be pretty wet and take a while to dry.

 Step 3: Paint Water Lily Flowers

-Use pink, purple and white tempera or acrylic paint on a tray.
-Dip your brush into 2 of colors and create repeated curved lines for each water lily flower.
+Use pink, purple, and white tempera or acrylic paint on a tray.
+Dip your brush into 2 colors and create repeated curved lines for each water lily flower.

 We recommend creating at least three different flowers in various sizes to help make the foreground, middle ground, and background.